 But, you need to understand exactly what your expectations are.

-Facebook is an avenue in which you can have an open dialogue and conversation with people who have graduated your treatment facility, with people who may be friends of people who are looking for help and for people who are generally interested in your blogs and images and content
+Facebook is an avenue in which you can have an open dialogue and conversation with people.
+Those of whom have graduated your treatment facility, with people who may be friends of people who are looking for help and for people who are generally interested in your blogs and images and content

 If you do it right, your social media can be extremely helpful in your marketing efforts, but it should never be the focus.